eighthjouster/jscause/jscbuilding/site_template/Readme.txt

 * Scenario 1:  If you downloaded the standalone version *
 *********************************************************

-On a terminal window, go to the directory this Readmefile is located at, then run:
+On a terminal window, go to the directory this Readme file is located at, then run:

 node jscause.js